 These largely practical workshops and courses for the amateur gardener will concentrate mainly on top fruit varieties such as apples, pears, plums and cherries.
 You will find out how to make the most of your garden and how you can produce a good crop of juicy fruit in a small area.

-Our amateur courses mostly focus on seasonal pruning and how to plant and establish fruit trees and bushes.
-For the more adventurous amateur gardener there will also be a session on grafting.
+These courses focus on seasonal pruning.
+For the more adventurous amateur gardener there will also be a session on grafting, in March and May.
 Through these classes, participants will learn how to manage a fruit crop in a small area, how to control tree growth and what to do when things appear to get out of hand.

 Most courses are delivered at the Grade 1 listed Bradbourne House, East Malling, with some taking place in the Hatton Fruit Garden, formerly the kitchen garden, where fruit trees have been trained and pruned over many decades to produce a myriad of designs, including cordons, espaliers, goblets, pyramids, fans, arches, crowns, le bateau and arcure forms.